GLOBAL MARKETS-Euro falls, Treasury yields up as higher U.S. rates seen

 "If broader measures are suggesting that the U.S. economy is on a stronger footing, the market has to bring forward the expectations of a Federal Reserve rate hike," said Aroop Chatterjee, currency strategist at Barclays in New York.

-The greenback continued to benefit from rising U.S. Treasury yields as the benchmark 10-year yield topped 2.65 percent for the first time since May 13 before inching back to 2.642 percent.
+The greenback continued to benefit from rising U.S. Treasury yields as the benchmark 10-year rate topped 2.65 percent for the first time since May 13 before inching back to 2.636 percent.

-The Fed meeting on Tuesday and Wednesday will be followed by a press conference by Fed Chair Janet Yellen, who likely will be pressed on the timing of rate hikes.
+Next week's Fed policy meeting, on June 17-18, will be followed by a press conference by Fed Chair Janet Yellen, who likely will be pressed on the timing of interest rate hikes.

-In commodities, gold edged up 0.7 percent, while Brent oil fell 0.3 percent and U.S. crude prices added 0.2 percent in volatile trading.
+In commodities, gold edged up 0.7 percent, while Brent oil fell 0.4 percent and U.S. crude prices were flat.

-A breakdown in strike talks in South Africa pushed palladium up 1.8 percent to a three-year high while copper bounced from a one-month low to gain 0.1 percent on the day.
-(Additional reporting by Caroline Valetkevitch, Sam Forgione and Gertrude Chavez-Dreyfuss; Editing by Nick Zieminski, Leslie Adler, Chizu Nomiyama and James Dalgleish)
+A breakdown in strike talks in South Africa pushed palladium to a three-year high while copper bounced from a one-month low to gain 0.4 percent on the day.
+(Additional reporting by Ryan Vlastelica, Sam Forgione and Gertrude Chavez-Dreyfuss; Editing by Nick Zieminski, Leslie Adler and Chizu Nomiyama)

 MOSUL, Iraq, March 11 After two and a half years under Islamic State control, all that is left in Mosul's museum are the traces of looting and destruction.